SteveEasley/libvmod-headerproxy/README.rst

 =========

 Configure vmod for debugging with ``configure --enable-debug``.
-Useful debugging data will be outputted to both the Varnish log and syslog.
+Useful debugging data will be outputted to both the Varnish log.

 LIMITATIONS
 ===========